Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :lagclear (uses default 10-minute timer)

-## :namespoof
+## namespoof
 ### At A Glance
-The `Name-Spoof` module protects the server from players attempting to impersonate others using fake or similar-looking names.
+The `namespoof` module protects the server from players attempting to impersonate others using fake or similar-looking names.
 It automatically detects invalid names, duplicate names, or names that violate server rules.

 ### How It Works
 - **Name Validation:** When a player joins, their name is checked for: